 In terms of clothes you have to pack:

-- Moisture wicking long sleeve shirts 2 – 3
+- Moisture wicking long sleeve shirts 2-3

-- Moisture wicking trekking shirts 2-3
+- Moisture wicking short sleeve shirts 2-3

 - Long underwear pants 2